RSachinShetty/scenario-examples/Storage-10%/Shared-Volume/step1/q.md

 <br>

 An existing nginx deployment, `pink-app-cka`, is currently deployed on the cluster.
 Your task is to implement the following modifications:
 Persistent Volume Claim (PVC) named `pink-pvc-cka` and Persistent Volume (PV) named `pink-pv-cka` are available.
+NOTE:- PVC to PV binding and `pink-app-cka` pods takes around 2Mins to Up & Running So Please wait

 * Create a volume named `shared-storage` and associate it with a PersistentVolumeClaim named `pink-pvc-cka`.
 Mount this volume at the path `/var/www/html` within the nginx-container container of the Deployment.